kaapana/kaapana/tests/README.md

 Install requirements and run pytest in the root of the project directory.
 Pytest automatically finds all the files in test_*.py pattern.

-- `pip install -r test-requirements.txt`
+- `pip install -r requirements.txt`
 - `pytest`